Introduction

 The a sound in ai and au is simply a short a.
 Avoid the tendency to pronounce these vowels as in kite or cow.

-In written Tamil, the same letters can describe multiple different sounds depending on context and dialect.
+As mentioned above, the same symbols in Tamil script can describe multiple different sounds depending on context and dialect.
 For example, க் might be pronounced as k, g, or even h.

 Written Tamil also makes distinctions that are no longer found in some dialects of informal Tamil.
 For example, ந and ன are pronounced identically in many Tamil dialects, including the dialect we focus on here.